From media lists to by-lined articles, we’ll help you effectively reach your target audience.

 Public Relations are a part of our strategy.
 We tap into the third-party credibility that the media can add to your business reputation.
 We look out for the reporters who cover businesses similar as yours.
 Then, we reach out to them with your story ideas, thoughts, and comments on a current happening in your industry.
 We weigh the relevance of the situation for your business practice and help you voice your opinions in front of your valued prospects.

-Build a Recognizable Brand With A Chalked Out Media and PR Strategy
+Build a Recognizable Brand With A Chalked Out Media and PR Strategy in St. Paul and Minneapolis

 At PSM, we have a team of Public Relations specialists who pitch to the media publications on your behalf.
 We work to get you quoted in the right publications that offer the maximum leverage to your practice as a service professional.